-Cover Letter Tips for Students and Recent Grads
+Cover Letter Tips for College Students and Recent Grads

-Landing a job as a recent college graduate is challenging, especially if you have little or no work experience.
+Landing a job as a recent college graduate can be challenging, especially if you have little to no work experience.
 Fortunately, you can make up for a sparse resume with a strong cover letter.
-A well-crafted cover letter expands on the facts given in your resume, expresses a professional narrative, and shows recruiters and hiring managers you are an effective communicator.
+A well-crafted cover letter expands on the facts included in your resume, expresses a professional narrative, and demonstrates your ability to communicate effectively.

-Aside from adding a personal touch, a good cover letter speaks directly to the requirements of the position and reflects your personality, drive, skills, and accomplishments.
-Targeting keywords in the job description will also help your application get picked up by automatic application scanners and tracking systems that are increasingly used by employers.
+Aside from adding a personal touch, a good cover letter speaks directly to the requirements of the position you're applying for and succinctly sums up your personality, drive, skills, and accomplishments.
+Targeting keywords in the job description will also help your application get picked up by automatic application scanners and tracking systems.

 Choose a Professional Font and Font Size